-Here are the pros on offering payroll cards:
+Here are the some of the advantages of offering payroll cards:

 The most common reason that a business would want to provide a pay card option is that it’s more convenient for workers who don’t have a bank account.
 According to the Federal Deposit Insurance Corporation (FDIC), 7% of households don’t have a bank account and nearly 20% of individuals don’t use one.
 The FDIC refers to these individuals as unbanked or underbanked.

-A pay card is similar to direct deposit in that the employer transfers payroll funds to the employee’s account on payday.
+A pay card is similar to a direct deposit in that the employer transfers payroll funds to the employee’s account on payday.
 The difference is that instead of the money going to an employee’s bank or credit union checking account, paid wages are added to the employee’s payroll debit card.
-Jonathan Marsh adds:

 A pay card saves you money over standard paper checks, whether in time spent printing and distributing them or in the cost of paper and postage.
 Like direct deposit, it typically costs you nothing to offer a pay card option to employees, although some payroll vendors may have an upcharge for managing electronic payment options.